tbep-tech/tbeptools/README.md

 # Usage

-Functions in tbeptools are in three categories based on mode of use.
+The core functions in tbeptools are in three categories based on mode of use.
 Each function is named using a prefix for the mode of use, followed by what the function does.
 The prefixes are:

 * `read`: Import current data from the main site.